 - 2 liter or about 2 quart water

 - 1 Tbsp salt (use less if using regular chicken broth)

 - 7 Tbsp cornstarch + 2/3 cup water

 - black pepper to taste

 - I used four cups of large sea shells pasta.
-Any more would be too thick.
+Any more would make the soup too thick.
 If you prefer more vegetables, replace one cup of pasta per bag of 10 oz vegetables.

 - If using the 33% less sodium chicken broth, use 1 Tbsp of salt.
-If using regular chicken broth, use less salt.
+Use LESS salt if using regular Swanon’s chicken broth.

 2. In a 6-quart pot, bring the water to a boil on high heat.
 Add in the frozen vegetables, chicken broth, and cream of chicken and mushroom.
 Then add in the rotisserie dressing, the shredded meat, and FOUR cups of pasta (large shells).